-- Fifteen (15) hours in Mathematics including MA 565 and MA 575, - Three (3) hours of a mathematical problem seminar, - Twelve (12) hours in Statistics or Computer Science, - Six (6) hours in an outside minor. - At least fifteen (15) of the hours in the first three categories must be at the 600 level or above.
+- Fifteen (15) hours in Mathematics including MA 565 and MA 575, - Three (3) hours of a mathematical problem seminar, - Twelve (12) hours in Statistics or Computer Science, - Six (6) hours in an outside minor, - At least eighteen (18) hours at the 600 level or above, - At least fourteen (14) of the hours in the first three categories must be at the 600 level or above.

 Since industry problems almost always require computational implementation of mathematical models, all students must be competent in computer programming.
 Normally, a working knowledge of C++, or Fortran will be required; however, knowledge of other languages as alternatives that meet the requirements of the area of concentration may be approved by the student's advisor.
 Competence in programming will be expected in the required and elective course work.

-The final examination may be based on the work conducted in the mathematical problem seminar.
+All students in the Master's of Science in Applied Mathematics program must pass a final exam.
+This requirement is typically met by having the student read a paper or part of a monograph and give a presentation of this material to the examination committee.
+The presentation is prepared in consultation with the chair of the committee.
+The goal of the examination is to evaluate whether the student can read and present mathematics.
+The presentation may be based on work completed in the problem seminar.